BrennonLee/csci3308-lab3/README.md

 Name: Brennon Lee
 Assignment: Lab3

-really want to finish this lab..
+really want to finish this lab
+This might cause a merge conflict